halpo/purrrogress/README.md

 # Customization

-The progress bar windows can be customized to display relevent information such as the number of elements completed, or the estimated time remaining.
+The progress bar windows can be customized to display relevant information such as the number of elements completed, or the estimated time remaining.
 This can be accomplished through inserting [glue](https://glue.tidyverse.org/) style keywords.
 These keywords are